Microsoft Teams and SharePoint Integration

 SPO offers two site templates:

-- A Communicate Site, ideal for organizational news and updates.
+- A Communicate Site is ideal for organizational news and updates.

-- A Team Site, used for collaboration within a team or department or during a project.
+- A Team Site is used for collaboration within a team or department or during a project.

 Although SharePoint has multiple business applications, the platform is commonly used for document and information management.